qachopal/newchopal/README.md

 •	The project Sturcture is as follows:

     • Under the folder (AppiumMobileTest/src/test/java) ==>
-         • 'base' package consist the 'TestBase' class which is using the setting the DesiredCapabilities, Porperties files, Driver etc. and extend this class in all the above mentioned TestCases Classes.
+         • 'base' package consist the 'TestBase' class which is using the setting the DesiredCapabilities, Porperties files, Driver etc. and extend this 'TestBase' class in all the above mentioned TestCases Classes.
-         •  Test Cases are created under the folder (src/test/java/testcases):
+         •  Test Cases are created under the folder (AppiumMobileTestsrc/test/java/testcases):
          • 'utilities' package is used the common created uitlity classes.

      • Under the folder (AppiumMobileTestsrc/test/resources) ==>